Why Tokenized Funds Will Scale Before Tokenized Projects

 Real-world asset (RWA) tokenization; tokenized funds; institutional adoption; market design; fiduciary risk; governance structures; legal standardization; regulatory compatibility; project finance; financial infrastructure.

 Recommended citation: Sing, C. H. (2024).
-Why tokenized funds will scale before tokenized projects: Institutional adoption, fiduciary risk, and market design.
+Why tokenized funds will scale before tokenized projects: Fiduciary risk, governance continuity, and the logic of sequenced adoption.
 Working paper.

 Download Paper